 - Medical expenses.

 - Loss of consortium.

-The knowledgeable personal injury lawyers at Kraft & Associates, P.C., are ready to help you pursue the maximum compensation you need and deserve.
+The knowledgeable Dallas injury attorneys at Kraft & Associates, P.C., are ready to help you pursue the maximum compensation you need and deserve.
 Our aggressive lawyers can negotiate skillfully on your behalf and fight for your rights in court if necessary.